bcgov/data-publication/pages/metadata_providers_guide.md

 + Group visibility: Public or IDIR

 ### How to get an organization added or renamed
-Orginizations change names frequently and thus need continual maintenance.
+Organizations change names frequently and thus need continual maintenance.

 If a Organization/Ministry or Sub-organization/Branch/Division/Program has changed names, the following can be following information can be sent to the Catalogue team at [datacat@gov.bc.ca](mailto:datacat@gov.bc.ca).